nattkins/Bravo2/blog/2020-05-17-DTraining.md

 ---
 title: Dramatic Team Training
+path: /dramatic-training
+date: 2020-05-16
-excerpt:  You don't care to learn when there is nothing to  care about
+summary:  You don't care to learn when there is no reason to care
+tags: ['training', 'excitement','Apollo13']
 ---

 We begin with an exciting and fun experience and a group of people.
 We will finish with people able to communicate, collaborate and use Office 365 technologies to solve real problems - hopefully without anyone thinking they have been training.